huggingface/blog/llama32.md

 ### Llama.cpp & Llama-cpp-python

 [Llama.cpp](https://github.com/ggerganov/llama.cpp) is the go-to framework for all things cross-platform on-device ML inference.
 We provide quantized 4-bit & 8-bit weights for both 1B & 3B models in this collection.
 We expect the community to embrace these models and create additional quantizations and fine-tunes.
-For example, here you can see models in the Hub that were quantized from the Llama 3.1 8B model.
+You can find all the quantized Llama 3.2 models [here](https://huggingface.co/models?search=hugging-quants/Llama-3.2-).

 Here’s how you can use these checkpoints directly with llama.cpp.